Undergraduate Course: Algebraic Geometry (MATH11120)

 Course Delivery Information

 |Academic year 2020/21, Available to all students (SV1)

 |Main Exam Diet S2 (April/May)|| Algebraic Geometry (MATH11120) ||2:00|

-- have knowledge of the basic affine and projective geometries,
+- Demonstrate knowledge of the basic affine and projective geometries.

-- be familiar with explicit examples including plane curves, quadrics, cubic surfaces, Segre and Veronese embeddings,
+- Demonstrate familiarity with explicit examples including plane curves, quadrics, cubic surfaces, Segre and Veronese embeddings.

-- have increased their knowledge of finitely generated commutative rings and their fields of fractions,
+- Demonstrate increased knowledge of finitely generated commutative rings and their fields of fractions.

-- have learned how to formulate and prove basic statements about algebraic varieties in precise abstract algebraic language
+- Formulate and prove basic statements about algebraic varieties in precise abstract algebraic language.

 |The main book for this course will be the book by Miles Reid,|

 Frances Kirwan, Complex algebraic curves, CUP.